phetsims/qa/doc/qa-book.md

 * iOS + Safari
 * Chrome OS

+It is also often a good idea to make sure the sim loads and doesn't break on Internet Explorer.

 #### Note on WebGL

 WebGL may not run on certain platforms and browsers, such as Chrome on old versions of macOS.